Table of Contents

 It takes about an hour to get to Zafferana from Catania by car.
 You can also connect seeing Zafferana with a trip to Etna.

 Do you need to rent a car for visiting places near Catania?

 In short – yes.
 While bus and/or train connections between many of the day trip destinations listed here do exist, the train network focuses just on the major cities and bus service can be spotty.

 Renting a car for getting around Sicily is the best way to go, in my opinion.
-I recommend going with an international car rental, such as Sixt.
+I recommend going with an international car rental.

 If your budget allows, go for the highest coverage.
 And at the same time for the smallest car.
 You’ll thank me later!

 If you don’t feel like driving the often-crazy Sicilian roads, opt for a few day tours to get out of Catania.

 Check out available car rentals and choose carefully!

 Noto, a town in the Southeast of Sicily, is known as THE place to go if you want to admire Baroque architecture.

 Anywhere you find yourself in Noto, you’re always just a few steps away from an amazing cathedral or a church built from limestone.
 The same light rock was used to tile the streets of the Old Town too and it is beautiful.